vizi2000/charitypay-dotnet/README.md

 ### Production Deployment

-The project ships with a helper script `start-production.sh` which provisions the containers defined in `docker-compose.production.yml`.
+The project ships with a helper script `start-production.sh` which provisions the containers defined in `docker-compose.production.yml` and runs database migrations automatically.
 To deploy to a host such as **194.181.240.37**:

 1. Copy the provided template and edit your settings:
    ```bash